jina-ai/langchain-serve/README.md

 ## 📁 Persistent storage on Jina AI Cloud

-Every app deployed on Jina AI Cloud gets a persistent storage mounted locally which can be accessed via `workspace` kwarg in the `@serving` function.
+Every app deployed on Jina AI Cloud gets a persistent (network file) storage mounted locally which can be accessed via `workspace` kwarg in the `@serving` function.

 <details>
 <summary>Show code</summary>